CS102-Classroom-Notes-and-Assignments/lesson-6/README.md

   }
 ```
 During this function definition, the memory for the function add will be allocated.

+Use extern variables carefully - using too much can lead to programs where data connections are not all obvious - variables can be changs in unexpected and even inadvertent ways, and the program is hard to modify.

 ## Header files - explained in terms of the reverse polish calculator